swent-epfl/public/project/handouts/m3-deliverables.md

 #### Code and Test Quality

 You need to pay increasing attention to the reliability, security, and maintainability of your code.
 In this vein, you will start using SonarCloud's _cognitive complexity_ metric to assess the difficulty of understanding the code you wrote.
 This metric is an evolution of the classic cyclomatic complexity we taught in the [Testing Fundamentals lecture](https://moodle.epfl.ch/pluginfile.php/3322745/mod_resource/content/2/Wk2.2%20-%20Testing%20I%20-%20Fundamentals%20%28Spring%202024%29.pdf).
 By augmenting your integration with SonarCloud to track cognitive complexity, you will better understand how to refactor your code to make it easy to read and maintain.
-For M3, we expect you to have a complexity of no more than 50.
+For M3, we expect each of your code files to have cognitive complexity less than 50.
 For a deeper understanding of the metric, you can read [the whitepaper](https://www.sonarsource.com/docs/CognitiveComplexity.pdf).

 > [!TIP]
 > The Sonar tool gives you source-code-level suggestions for how to reduce cognitive complexity.
 Just go to a Sonar run and navigate to _Measures &rarr; Complexity &rarr; Cognitive Complexity_, then open any file with high complexity and click on the dot next to a code block.
 Alternatively, you can go to _Issues &rarr; Adaptability_ and see the list of source-code locations that are increasing cognitive complexity.